Predictions for the 2017 Greater Boston Real Estate Market

-As we move further into the year, there will be more units available on the market, due largely to new construction throughout the city in areas like Jamaica Plain, Fenway and Seaport.
+As we move further into the year, there will be more units available on the market.
+This is due largely to new construction throughout the city in areas like Jamaica Plain, Fenway and Seaport.

 Although home values have steadily appreciated in the last several years, expected bumps in mortgage rates are likely to taper the rate of appreciation.
-Having more housing options makes it easier for prospective buyers to walk away from sales tags that don’t fit their budget.
+Having more housing options makes it easier for prospective buyers to walk away from prices that don’t fit their budget.